 Complete Roles and Responsibilities of the above individuals can be found here.

-The National Science Foundation (NSF) and the National Institutes of Health (NIH) have adopted regulations on financial conflicts of interest by principal investigators and other key personnel responsible for proposing, conducting and reporting on the results of research.
+The National Science Foundation (NSF), the National Institutes of Health (NIH) and other sponsors, including foundations, have adopted regulations on disclosure of financial conflicts of interest by principal investigators and other key personnel responsible for proposing, conducting and reporting on the results of research.

-- MIT’s implementation of both agencies’ regulations includes a requirement that the principal investigator and other key personnel provide information PRIOR TO THE SUBMISSION OF PROPOSALS on the extent (if any) of any financial holdings or income which meet the government’s thresholds ($10,000).
+- MIT’s implementation of these regulations includes a requirement that the principal investigator and other key personnel provide information PRIOR TO THE SUBMISSION OF PROPOSALS on the extent (if any) of any financial holdings or income which meet the MIT COI policy financial thresholds for disclosure.

-- Potential conflicts do not need to be resolved before submission of the proposal; see MIT’s policy on allowable and unallowable activities .
+- Potential conflicts do not need to be resolved before submission of the proposal; see MIT guidance on activities that require prior approval or are not permitted.